-(a) The following zoning and future land use correlation shall be used to determine consistency with the Future Land Use Map.
-Land use compatibility, the location, availability and capacity of services and facilities; market demand and environmental features shall also be used in determining which specific zoning district is most appropriate.
+FLU8.1.1 (a) The following future land use and zoning zoning and future land use correlation table shall be used to determine zoning consistency with the Future Land Use Map.
+Land use compatibility, the location, availability and capacity of services and facilities; market demand, and environmental features shall also be used in determining which specific zoning district is most appropriate.

 Density is restricted to the maximum and minimum allowed by the Future Land Use Map designation regardless of zoning.

 Density and Floor Area Ratio (FAR) calculation shall be defined as the language specified in Future Land Use Element Policy FLU1.1.2(C).

-Orange County's Zoning and Future Land Use Correlation is referenced herein as follows:
+Orange County's Zoning and Future Land Use and Zoning Correlation Table is referenced herein as follows: